Printable Chinese Writing Worksheets

 The order of learning a second language generally follows the first language.
 Just as a baby learns to observe, listen, and talk first, a solid verbal language foundation sets the stage for written language learning.
 This is especially true with children.

 Keep in mind that learning to write is much, much slower than other aspects of language.
-However, many adults learn how to read and write while learning how to understand and speak Chinese.
-While the act of writing can help with absorbing information into long-term memory, it shouldn’t bog you down from the other parts of language.
+However, many adults learn to read and write while learning to understand and speak Chinese.
+While writing can help absorb information into long-term memory, it shouldn’t bog you down from the other parts of language.

-In modern times, despite the benefits of handwriting, we don’t need to physically write Chinese.
-Thanks to texting and typing, we can still communicate visually while avoid writing all together.
-So if you’re learning Chinese as a second language, keep this in mind as you consider your language goals among other life priorities.
+In modern times, despite the benefits of handwriting, we don’t need to write Chinese physically.
+We can still communicate via texting and typing while avoiding writing altogether.
+So, if you’re learning Chinese as a second language, keep this in mind as you consider your language goals among other life priorities.

 What kids should do before using Chinese worksheets